justsomedevnotes/kubernetes-ingress-contour/README.md

 That will create a Kubernetes Service of type ClusterIP which is fine for our examples.

 ### Deploy Ingress Resource
 Now we want to create a Kubernetes resource of type Ingress.
-The example below is a simple example that routes traffic to our nginx web service.
+The example below routes traffic to our nginx web service.
 ```console
 apiVersion: extensions/v1beta1
 kind: Ingress